Undergraduate Research Fellowship Programme

 Year of Study

-Students generally enroll in the URFP in their final year of study.
+Students generally enrol in the URFP in their final year of study.
 Flexibility is provided for cases with strong research interest and potential are identified earlier than the final year.

 URFP Components and Postgraduate Courses